krupenik/hotspot-b2plus/grammar/1-homework.md

 2. I have no idea why she has been looking for patterns in my behavior.
 3. I've been itching to punish someone for quite a while.
 4. He has been court-martialed, sentenced to death and executed at the dawn.
 5. We've been working since morning.
-Should we start wrapping it up?
+Isn't it time to wrap up?
 6. You've become so prejudiced!
    ~ I've been biased all my life.
-7. FBI started a couple of thorough investigations after certain articles have appeared in the american media.
+7. FBI has started a couple of thorough investigations after certain articles appeared in the american media.
-8. I endeavor to be impartial and just notwithstanding the time and place
+8. I endeavor to be impartial and just regardless of the time and place.
 9. We've never heard him swearing despite his everchanging mood.
 10. I said this in the heat of the moment.
 I beg your pardon.
 11. Jane has never enjoyed looking back on her youth.